elm-messenger/messenger-docs/docs/misc/som.md

 # SOM Calls

-`SOMMsg`s are top-level APIs (like system calls in OS) that can directly interact with the core.
+`SOMMsg`s are low-level APIs (like system calls in OS) that can directly interact with the core.
 Users can send `SOMMsg` in any general model.

 ## `SOMChangeScene`